reiver/golang-guide/README.md

 I have made this guide public, so if other individuals out there find utility in this guide, that's great! 🙂

+But for me, my motivation is that I want a URL I can send someone to get them started with learning Go, before I help them in-person.

 ## Contacting Me

 If you wish to contact me, the easiest ways are on Twitter: [@reiver](https://twitter.com/reiver) or on the [VanTech slack](http://vantech.herokuapp.com/)'s [#golang](https://vantech.slack.com/messages/golang/) channel.

+(If you are reading this because you either work with me, or are _going to_ be working with me, then use my work e-mail address.
+Which I won't include here, since I have made this guide public 🙂)

 ## "Go" versus "Golang"